![]() |

 I also prefer to juice vegetables more than fruits because vegetables are harder to digest than fruits.
 Therefore, juicing helps me get more nutrition from my vegetables.

-I have easy access to organic apples which is good because I do like to add some apples to my vegetable juice.
+I have easy access to organic apples which is good because I do like to add a small amount of apples to my vegetable juice.